-Today we're going to talk about ten alternatives to Microsoft Word that you can quickly and easily start using today.
+Today we're going to explore ten alternatives to Microsoft Word that you can quickly and easily start using today.
 Some will be online and some will be downloadable applications that can be installed on your local computer, but all will enable you to wean yourself off of Microsoft Word and still be productive.

-This software is part of the AbiSource project which is aimed at a full cross-platform application suite meaning you could run it on UNIX, Mac OS and Windows.
-The software is fully compatible with not only Microsoft Word but also OpenOffice.org, Word Perfect and Palm OS.
-It has advanced document layout capabilities and can do mail merge as well which allows you to automatically fill in specific form fields in documents with information from databases and comma separated or tabbed text files.
-A highly useful feature if you have many forms you need to work with at the office.
-Additionally the software can be enhanced and expanded with freely available plug-ins that will give it even more features and functions.
+AbiWord is a free word processing application very similar to Microsoft Word.
+It is available for Linux distributions only.
+The software is fully compatible with not only Microsoft Word, but also OpenOffice.org, Word Perfect, Rich Text Format and more.
+It has advanced document layout capabilities and can do mail merge as well, which allows you to automatically fill in specific form fields in documents with information from databases and comma separated or tabbed text files.
+It is a highly useful feature if you need to work with many formats at the office.
+Additionally, the software can be enhanced and expanded with freely available plug-ins that will give you even more features and functions.